Monday, 25 June 2012

 I realise just how difficult logistics and getting volunteers can be from my time with Scarborough Athletic and watching Hendon, but with no sign of Hamlet's popularity abating it may have been a situation for club officials to think about?

-Emotions slightly spilled over in the shed on the far side before stewards restored order.
-Tackles were flying in on the pitch, but referee Jason Richardson was doing a fine job in letting the game flow as much as possible and using common sense when handing out cards despite plenty of verbal advice from the players.
+Emotions slightly spilt over in the shed on the far side before stewards restored order.
+Tackles were flying in on the pitch, but referee Jason Richardson was doing a fine job of letting the game flow as much as possible and using common sense when handing out cards despite plenty of verbal advice from the players.

 Enfield gave themselves hope seven minutes before the break when a corner led to the ball staying in the Dulwich area.
 Billy Crook fired a low shot across goal which took a deflection and went in at the near post with Hamlet custodian Preston Edwards stranded.